elegant-scipy/elegant-scipy/markdown/ch7.markdown

 # Function optimization in SciPy

+## Introduction

+> Life is like a landscape.
+You live in the midst of it but can
+> describe it only from the vantage point of distance. --- Charles
+> Lindbergh

+Hanging a picture on the wall, it is sometimes hard to get it straight.
+You make an adjustment, step back, evaluate the picture's horizontality, and repeat.
+This is a process of optimization: we're changing the angle of the portrait until it satisfies our demand---that it should be straight.

+In mathematics, our demand is called a "cost function", and the angle of the portrait the "parameter".
+In a typical optimization problem, we vary the parameters until the cost function is maximized.
+Often, we do *minimization* instead of *optimization*, i.e., try and make the cost function as small as possible.

+Consider, e.g., the shifted parabola, $f(x) = (x - 3)**2$.
+We know
+that this function has a minimum at 3, because we can calculate the derivative, set it to zero, and see that $2 (x - 3) = 0$, i.e.  $x = 3$.

+But, if this function were much more complicated (e.g., was an expression with many terms, contained non-linearities, or was dependent on more variables), using this procedure by hand would become much harder.

+...
+TBC

 We are going to use SciPy's `optimize` module to align two images, using the method described in the papers: